Will the stock market crash? Probably so is the short answer.

 Will the stock market crash?
 Correlation does not prove causation—but the data must be used conclusively.

-From the inverted yield curve to the Buffett Indicator and declining earnings, it’s safe to say that that stocks won’t go up forever—move money out of the stock market and into safety until corporate earnings can recover would be the safest option.
+From the inverted yield curve to the Buffett Indicator and declining S&P earnings, better safe than sorry is a wise policy.
+Move money out of the stock market and into safety until corporate earnings can recover would be the safest option.

 Is there missing info in this article or were some parts unclear?
 Comment below.